“The limits of my language means the limits of my world.”

 You (yes, YOU) are invited to join the Adult Choir.
 We rehearse from 9:00 – 10:15 on Sunday mornings and occasionally have additional rehearsals for special occasions (like Christmas, Music Sunday etc.) Adult Choir is intended to be a welcoming group that includes people of many different musical experiences.
 And, unlike singing in a community choir outside of church, the songs we sing have a very intentional and vital role in morning worship.
 If you’ve ever been curious, just come try it out!
 Or talk to Tara or a choir member.

-Morning Song: On the first Sunday of each month (* except as noted below), the Congregation meets for 30-minutes of singing meditation beginning at 9:30 am in the Sanctuary.
+Morning Song: On the first Sunday of each month (unless otherwise noted)) the Congregation meets for 30-minutes of singing meditation beginning at 9:30 am in the Sanctuary.
 We will immerse ourselves in a few short, meditative songs with minutes of silence in between.
 Some of the songs will be familiar, some will be new.
 Some of the songs will be unaccompanied, and some will be accompanied by cello.
 To participate, you are absolutely not required to sing, but all voices are welcome – middle school age and older.

 (Information is posted on the CALENDAR page)